 - 1. Attempt to locate the missing student by telephone, email, and/or personal visit to the student's assigned residence hall room if applicable and will attempt to locate the student's vehicle if it is registered on campus. - a.
 If the student is located by this process, Campus Safety will notify the person who was originally concerned that the student has been located. - b.
 If the student is not located by this process, Campus Safety will take the following additional steps: - 2.
-For a missing resident student notify the Dean of Community Wellness, Director of Community Life.
+For a missing resident student notify the Dean of Students, Director of Community Life, Chief of Campus Safety, the Campus Safety Department, and/or Community Life.
 The appropriate members of the Community Life staff will then attempt to locate the missing student by such actions as contacting any known friends of the student, contacting faculty members for classes in which the missing student is registered, and any other such contacts that might be available. - 3.
 For a missing commuter student, Campus Safety will attempt to locate the student by such actions as contacting any known friends of the student, contacting faculty members for classes in which the missing student is registered when possible, and any other such contacts that might be available. - 4.
 If the missing student is located as the result of any of the above actions, Campus Safety will notify the person who was originally concerned that the student has been located. - 5.
 If the missing student is not located as a result of any of the above actions, Campus Safety will create an Incident Report form that includes the information provided by the person who believes the student is missing.